-- All lecture notes, slides, and activities will be posted on the course's home web-page (whose URL is above), which does not require special privileges to access. - The only thing for which I use Blackboard is for posting of grades, which will be posted in the grade center there. - Piazza will be used for on-line class discussion and for my sending out notifications to everyone.
-The system is highly catered to getting you help fast and efficiently from classmates and me.
+- The only part of Blackboard used in this course is the Grade Center, for posting of grades. - Piazza will be used for on-line class discussion and for my sending out notifications to everyone.
+The system is designed for getting you help quickly and efficiently from classmates and me.
 Rather than emailing questions to me, you are to post your questions on Piazza.
-If you have any problems or need feedback for the developers, email team@piazza.com. - GitHub will be used extensively for storing repositories of source code, some assignments and activities, and some notes as well.
-You will have the ability to create as many repositories as you need within the class's GitHub organization, hunter-college-ossd-fall-2019.
+If you have any problems or need feedback for the developers, email team@piazza.com.